gitworkflows/GitReleaser/docs/gitlab-releases.md

 }
 ```

-Note that creating a GitLab release will fail if one of the given milestones does not exist. release-git will check this
+Note that creating a GitLab release will fail if one of the given milestones does not exist. gitreleaser will check this
 before doing the release.
 To skip this check, use `gitlab.skipChecks`.

 ## Attach binary assets